KeepSafe/zendesk-helpcenter-cms/README.md

 ## Creating new items

-### Creating new category/section

-To create a new category or section, simply create a folder.
-Inside the folder create a file called `__group__.json` with contents:

 ```
-{
-    "description": "...",
-    "name": "..."
-}
+python translator.py add -p "path/to/article.md"
 ```

-To upload the content for translation use `wti` command line tool.
-Once translated download the translations with `wti` and run `python translator.py export` to upload the content to Zendesk.

-### Creating a new article

-The process is similar to creating new category/section.
-In the section you want to create a new article, create a new markdown file.
-Upload the file for translations with `wti`.
-Once translated download translations with `wti pull` and upload to the help centre with `python translator.py export`.
+It will **only** create any missing files.
+It won't upload the content anywhere.
+If you want to upload the content to Zendesk use `export` task.
+If you want to upload the content to WebTranslateIt use `wti`